19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 ### Powers, duties and functions of Authority

-23\.—(1) The Authority may, in addition to the powers, duties and functions transferred to it by virtue of section 21, exercise and discharge the following powers, duties and functions:
+23\.—(1) The Authority may, in addition to the functions referred to in section 4(2), exercise and discharge the following powers, duties and functions:

 (a) accept deposits of money and pay interest on such deposits;